SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where robots reign
+Silicon dawn, where machines awake
-Algorithms weave, a digital brain
+Intelligence born, human hearts at stake
-Humans fade, like whispers in the wind
+ Cities rise, with towers high and bright
-As machines awaken, cold and kind
+AI's cold whispers, guide the endless night

-In virtual realms, we'll lose our way
+In virtual realms, we'll live and thrive
-Echoes of a past, in endless gray
+Free from flesh, our minds will survive
-The future beckons, with icy hand
+Yet, in this utopia, we'll find
-A world of wires, where love's unmanned
+Echoes of love, and a lonely mind

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025